victor-dp/robosat_geoc/docs/extensibility_by_design.md

 ## Use an alternate OSM type extractor ##
 To allows `rsp extract` to handle new OSM types:
-- Your extension directory must looks like:
+- Your extension directory must at least contains:
 ```
 your_extension_dir
 └── robosat_pink